Kunlong1994/lab3/Lab-#2.md

 Find, install, and try out a node-based library.

 Document your successes and failures (totally okay!) for your Slack lab#2 turn-in.
 This will help the class community figure out cool new tools and capabilities.
+A good source for possible library ideas is your assignment #2.

 Here is an example of how to try this.
 Following the directions on the `https://www.npmjs.com/package/nyan-cat` package, for example:
 ```